eugenp/tutorials/stripe/README.md

-### Stripe API for Java Sample Project
+### Stripe

-This is Spring Boot project that displays a checkout form and charges a credit card using the Stripe API for Java.
+This module contains articles about Stripe

 ### Relevant articles